BenJWard/SpeedDate.jl/paper.md

 It was first implemented in the R package `HybridCheck` [@Ward2016].
 It was specifically used to date regions of introgression between homologous contigs of assembled genomes.
-Because it was designed for a study involving whole genome sequencing data of multiple individuals from a population.
+Because it was designed for a study involving whole genome sequencing data of multiple individuals from plant pathogen populations [@McMullan2015].
-As such it was designed to give rapid reasonable estimates, rather than precise estimates that methods that are far more computationally intensive.
+As such it was designed to give rapid reasonable estimates, rather than precise estimates that methods that are far more computationally intensive [@Bouckaert2014].
 The SpeedDate method then is simple and quick to run for example on a sliding window over entire genomes, making it more useful for exploratory and broad stroke assesments of evolutionary dynamics across a genome.
 It is then